AndrewT-CSUS/RunDMCPP_SeniorProject/README.md

 Our project is completed.
 We're incredibly proud of our project, and we hope that it will serve our client well.

+You can view our project here: <a href="https://sacglorychurch.org">sacglorychurch.org</a>

 ## 📝 Project Description

 <b><i>Sacramento Glory Korean Church</i></b> is a local church that holds Presbyterian sermons for roughly 50 Korean speakers.